musictheory/NilScript/README.md

 foo(1, 2, 3); // Error in TS
 ```

-By default, oj mitigates this by rewriting function definitions so that all parameters are optional.
+By default, NilScript mitigates this by rewriting function definitions so that all parameters are optional.
 You can revert to the original TypeScript behavior via the `--strict-functions` option.

 ---

 For performance reasons, we recommend a separate typechecker pass (in parallel with the main build), with `--check-types` enabled, `--output-language` set to `none`, and TypeScript type definitions (such as those found at [DefinitelyTyped](http://definitelytyped.org)) specified using the `--prepend` option.

-oj tries to convert TypeScript error messages back into oj syntax.
+NilScript tries to convert TypeScript error messages back into NilScript syntax.
 Please report any confusing error messages.

 ---
 ## <a name="restrictions"></a>Restrictions

 All identifiers that start with `$oj_` or `$oj$` are classified as Reserved Words.

-Inside an oj method declaration, `self` is added to the list of Reserved Words.
+Inside an NilScript method declaration, `self` is added to the list of Reserved Words.
 Hence, it may not be used as a variable name.

-The oj compiler uses the global variable `$oj_oj` to access the runtime.
+The NilScript compiler uses the global variable `$oj_oj` to access the runtime.
 You should not use `$oj_oj` directly or modify it in your source code.
 In a web browser environment, runtime.js also defines the global variable `oj` for the runtime.
 You may use `oj.noConflict()` to restore the previous value of `oj`.
 If you are using a linter or obfuscator, add both `$oj_oj` and `oj` as global variable names.

 In order to support compiler optimizations, the following method names are reserved and may not be overridden/implemented in subclasses: